 Exhibiting at a trade show can represent a significant investment for a small company.
 Not everyone has the budget to spend on a huge exhibition stand.
 But just because you have a more modest space, it doesn’t mean you won’t attract attention and make a success of an exhibition.
-Here we look at some of the ways to make the most of a smaller exhibition stand.
+Here we look at some of the ways to make the best possible impression on visitors, even with a smaller exhibition stand.

 Choose the right exhibition